Buying

 Frequently Asked Questions on Purchase Order Process

-1. What are the 4 types of purchase order?
+1. What is the purpose of a purchase order in procurement?

 Need a rough estimate before you go further?